DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] The document knits without errors

-- [ ] The "descriptives"" table renders properly in the knitted document
+- [ ] The "descriptives" table renders properly in the knitted document

 - [ ] The "Outcome dataset" is generated when the document is knitted